 Maqui berry – The treasure of Patagonia

-Maqui (Aristotelia chilensis) is a native berry that only grows in the wild forests of Patagonia in Chile and Argentina.
+Maqui (Aristotelia chilensis) is a native berry that grows in the wild forests of Patagonia in Chile and Argentina.
 It has been consumed from ancient times by indigenous people and is by nature extraordinarily rich in many nutrients and powerful flavonoid species known as anthocyanins.

 A specific category of these anthocyanins are known as delphinidins.
 Delphinidins are responsible for the very dark purple color of the berries, as well as for many health applications.